-The Chief Executive Officer must reject a Notice of Motion if he or she is they are of the opinion that it is:
+The Chief Executive Officer must reject a Notice of Motion if they are of the opinion that it is:

-- h) outside the powers of Council.
+- h. outside the powers of Council.

-- i) may be prejudicial to any person or Council; possibly prejudicial to any person or Council;
+- i. possibly prejudicial to any person or Council;

-- j) defamatory;
+- j. defamatory;

-- k) objectionable in language or nature;
+- k. objectionable in language or nature;

-- I) vague or unclear in intention;
+- I. vague or unclear in intention;

-- m) is identical or substantially similar to a Notice of Motion or other motion that has been considered by Council in the preceding two (2) months; - n) can able to be addressed through the operational service request process; or o) outside the powers of Council:
+- m. is identical or substantially similar to a Notice of Motion or other motion that has been considered by Council in the preceding two (2) months;

+- n. able to be addressed through the operational service request process; or

-p) relates to a matter that has already been acted upon.
+relates to a matter that has already been acted upon.